Audley Travel reveals new research into the premium travel market

-Tailor-made tour operator and luxury specialist Audley Travel is today sharing compelling insight into the premium travel market following research into the space, unveiling consumers’ current and future travel preferences in an industry that appears to be thriving.
+Bespoke travel operator and luxury specialist Audley Travel is today sharing compelling insight into the premium travel market following research into the space, unveiling consumers’ current and future travel preferences in an industry that appears to be thriving.

 “In the bid to continue our search for excellence in this area, we were intrigued to conduct a wider insight piece into the premium travel industry to help broaden our overview of the space and anticipate what might be next on the horizon.

 “The results are certainly encouraging for the industry as a whole - showing that investment in a trip is still a priority for travelers, with a large proportion (59 percent) still expecting to spend more on trips than in the past, and that wanderlust is still strong with over half wanting to travel to destinations they haven’t been to before.”